CharlGottschalk/approvejs/src/pages/root/configuration.md

 var result = approve.value('', rules);
 ```

-Now, should the `required` rule fail\*, ApproveJS will stop all testing and return only the error messages for the `required` rule.
+Now, should the `required` rule fail\*, ApproveJs will stop all testing and return only the error messages for the `required` rule.

 _\*Property order cannot be guaranteed, hence tests might not run in the order in which they appear in the rules object._